ivuorinen/starred/README.md

 - [Magic-wei/obsidian_wiki_template](https://github.com/Magic-wei/obsidian_wiki_template) - A personal wiki or note-taking system template based on Obsidian.
 - [Matty9191/ssl-cert-check](https://github.com/Matty9191/ssl-cert-check) - Send notifications when SSL certificates are about to expire.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
 I began this process on January 1, 2022, and plan to continue until March 31.
 I will be dedicating one hour each day, including weekends, to gaining a foundational understanding of the various aspects of DevOps.
 This will be a 90-day intensive study period.
 2022 & 2023 inc.
+- [MunifTanjim/tmux-suspend](https://github.com/MunifTanjim/tmux-suspend) - Plugin that lets you suspend local tmux session, so that you can work with nested remote tmux session painlessly.
 - [Sparragus/zsh-auto-nvm-use](https://github.com/Sparragus/zsh-auto-nvm-use) - Automatically runs `nvm use` with the node version specified in .nvmrc
 - [VildMedPap/gh-orgstats](https://github.com/VildMedPap/gh-orgstats) - Organisation specific extension for gh cli to retrieve different statistics
 - [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps